Restorative Justice FAQs

 Why is it called restorative justice?
 Who is being restored?

-Restorative justice focuses on harm to victims and community.
-By working collaboratively with victims, offenders and community members to repair the harm, restorative justice aims to restore relationships that have been broken by the offense.
-Restorative justice recognizes that it is not always possible to replace what a victim lost in the commission of the offense—the goal is to settle the matter as much as possible.
-In the process, it aims to restore the offender to a law-abiding life, and restore the damage caused by the offense to the community.
+Restorative justice focuses on harm caused to people and community.
+By working collaboratively, the people harmed, those responsible for the harm, and community members aim to repair the harm and thereby restore relationships that have been broken by the offense.
+Restorative justice recognizes that it is not always possible to replace what was lost in the commission of the offense—the goal is to settle the matter as much as possible.
+In the process, it aims to restore the person who committed the offense to a law-abiding life, and repair the damage caused by the offense to the community.

 How widespread is restorative justice?